Pro Taste

 Sustainability leaders

 Pulses are not only good for you but also great for the planet.
-These crops improve soil health through nitrogen fixation, reducing the need for chemical fertilizers.
-According to the Food and Agriculture Organization growing pulses requires significantly less water than other protein sources – just 1,250 liters of water per kilogram of pulses compared to 13,000 liters for the same amount of beef – and a kilogram of lentils or beans goes way further than a kilogram of beef.6 Pulses also have a low carbon footprint, making them an essential part of sustainable food systems.
+These crops improve soil health through nitrogen fixation, reducing the need for chemical fertilisers.
+According to the Food and Agriculture Organisation growing pulses requires significantly less water than other protein sources – just 1,250 litres of water per kilogram of pulses compared to 13,000 litres for the same amount of beef – and a kilogram of lentils or beans goes way further than a kilogram of beef.6 Pulses also have a low carbon footprint, making them an essential part of sustainable food systems.

 Pulses around the world